Almost all card decks feature a wild card called a Joker. It is used for specific purposes in some games.

 Joker can be used differently in various card games.

-• Joker is also widely used in variations of classic games where it was not used initially.
+- Joker is also widely used in variations of classic games that were not initially used.

-For example, the Joker is widely found in all possible pokers.
+For example, the Joker is widely found in all possible poker games.
 Sometimes it gets in the deck for just a few bonus hands.
-All fans of video poker know the Joker's Wild with several jokers.
+All video poker fans know the Joker's Wild, which has several jokers.

 Options for using the Joker are so vast that it makes no sense to describe all the cases.